 Will I Pay Tax If I Sell My Family Home?

-- Whether you have moved your personal belongings into the home;
+You have moved your personal belongings into the home

-- The address to which your mail is delivered;
+This is the address to which your mail is delivered

-- The connection of services and utilities (for example, phone, gas, or electricity);
+The property is connected to services and utilities (for example, phone, gas, or electricity)

 There is no minimum time that you have to live in a home before it can be considered to be your main residence.
 Even if you only own a house for a short period – six months, say – provided you tick all the boxes above, the property will be your main residence.